victorgutemberg/disaster-response/README.md

 # Disaster Response Pipeline Project

 ## Introduction
-During the event of a disaster, a quick response is crutial for lives to be saved.
+During the event of a disaster, a quick response is crucial for lives to be saved.
 Social media platforms can be a good tool in this situation since they can give almost direct access to the problems people are facing.
 The problem with this news source is that there is a high number of messages that might be unrelated to the current disaster.
 Even given that the message is related to the event, they might still be part of different categories, and routing them to the appropriate emergency service is important for an effective response.

 ![image](https://user-images.githubusercontent.com/3620840/205431388-c08abe1c-3d9a-4ff6-8c04-1a890d1628ad.png)